 We finished off our trek in the town of Jomsom.
 Some travellers choose to continue for another week on roads which, due to blasting and construction, are now filled with buses and jeeps.
 We opted for the daring bus ride down the mountain, which took 13 hours teetering on some of the sheerest cliffsides we’ve ever seen.

 We ended up staying in Pokhara for two weeks.
-We enjoyed the small city, relaxing by the lake, hanging out with our friends, eating delicious food and having our morning Americano coffee.
-Other than going for a few walks, renting a canoe one day and having a picnic on the shores of Phew Tal (the lake), we just had lots of down time.
+We enjoyed the small city, relaxing by the lake with all of the colourful boats, hanging out with our friends, eating delicious food and having our morning Americano coffee.
+Other than going for a few walks, renting a canoe one day and having a picnic on the shores of Phew Tal (the lake), we just had lots of downtime.

 Off to Incredible India!!